-Although WTW’s approach to portfolio construction is nuanced, its outcome is easily understood.
 Each of the allocated managers’ portfolios is an entirely stock-specific selection, reflecting their best ideas as opposed to any attempt by them to construct a balanced selection.
-Instead, it is the WTW team which chooses to allocate between them in whatever proportion it deems fit.
+The WTW team chooses to allocate between them in whatever proportion it deems fit.

-Most importantly, the WTW team aims to create a well-diversified portfolio which simultaneously preserves the benefits of active management, as demonstrated by ATST’s high active share of 78%, while also limiting the portfolio’s overall factor exposures.
-The result is to ensure that ATST does not typically have any substantial stylistic over- or underweight exposures when compared to its performance benchmark, the MSCI ACWI.
-It is WTW’s intention for ATST’s risk to come entirely at a stock level, so as to ensure that ATST is as strong a reflection of the skill of their chosen stock pickers as possible.
+The WTW team aims to create a well-diversified portfolio which simultaneously preserves the benefits of active management, as demonstrated by ATST’s high active share of 78%, while also limiting the portfolio’s overall factor exposures.
+The result should be that ATST does not typically have any substantial stylistic over- or underweight exposures when compared to its performance benchmark, the MSCI ACWI.
+It is WTW’s intention for ATST’s risk to come entirely at a stock level, so that ATST’s performance should be a strong a reflection of the skill of their chosen stock pickers.

 WTW’s approach to construction is not mechanical however, rather it follows what it believes to be good tenets of portfolio construction.
 It still accounts for the conventional concepts of investing, like developed market large caps stocks having the highest liquidity.